BennyKitchell/MERN-Boilerplate/README.md

-# FoodPicker
+# MERN Boiler Plate
-A web page application that chooses a restaurant
+A boiler plate for a MERN application